carpentriesoffline/talks/abstracts/RSECon24_hackaton.md

 - ***What will attendees need to install in advance or bring along (e.g. a piece of their own code)?***

-1. The organisers will bring some Raspberry Pis and Rock Pis, SD cards, networking cables and switches
+1. The organisers will bring some Raspberry Pis, SD cards, networking cables and switches
 2. Attendees need to bring a laptop with an ssh client installed, such as PuTTY on Windows or openssh client on Linux.
 If they don't have the software installed they will need admin rights to the laptop so that the software can be installed during the workshop.
 3. Online attendees should be able to follow along if they have at least two RPis of their own and a laptop with which they can ssh into the RPis while following instructors in Zoom.
 They will need on SD card or USB SSD for one of the RPIs and the RPis and laptop need to be connected via an Ethernet or WiFi network.
 4. If possible attendees should try to install the RPi Imager and ssh client beforehand but if they can't we will go through the process in the workshop.
 The software is downloadable for free from the Internet.
 The instructors will have copies on site in case it is neccesary.